.

 Consider carefully the options for building vs. buying a new LIS system and make an informed choice.

-On-Demand Webinar: Has Our Laboratory Outgrown its Laboratory Information System?
+On-Demand Webinar: Has Our Laboratory Outgrown Its Laboratory Information System?

 Dennis Winsten & Associates